ironhack-labs/lab-css-recipes-clone/README.md

 git push origin master
 ```

-Create Pull Request so your TAs can check up your work.
+- Create a Pull Request and submit your assignment.

 ## Instructions